Combating Data Laundering in LLM Training: Opening Template

 \section{Opening Template}

 Table~\ref{tab:register-templates} presents the representative opening templates $T_r$ that we derived for each register.
-These templates were obtained by synthesizing a small subset of samples into the corresponding register $r$ and then prompting a large language model to extract a generalized first-sentence structure.
-As shown in the table, each register exhibits distinct stylistic cues in its openings: for example, lyrical texts often begin with abstract imagery, interviews with a direct address from the interviewer, and storytelling narratives with a scene-setting phrase such as “Once upon a time.”
-Such templates capture the prototypical entry points of different registers, which serve as useful anchors for aligning synthesized outputs with their intended discourse forms.
+These templates were obtained by synthesizing a small subset of samples into the corresponding register $r$, after which a large language model was used to extract a generalized first-sentence structure from these synthesized samples.
+As shown in the table, each register exhibits distinct stylistic cues in its openings.
+For example, lyrical texts often begin with abstract imagery, interviews with a direct address from the interviewer, and storytelling narratives with a scene-setting phrase such as “Once upon a time.”